JakeLerner/spectrum/README.md

 ## How to play with it

-To generate an image, just enter your desired search terms into the second to last line of govchart.py (command line support for this is on the to-do list), and run "python govchart.py" from the correct directory.
+To generate an image, download the code, navigate to the directory containing govchart.py and run:

+python govchart.py search_term_1 search_term_2 . . .

 As this queries the govtrack API, you need internet access.
-A spectrum of candidates along the issue area of your choice is about a coffee break away!
+Depending on internet speed and the number of bills containing your search term, generating the image could take anywhere from less than a minute to around an hour.